czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

     - A general strategy, often used in combination with DFS, that finds the best depth limit

-      - Gradually increases the limit until a goal is found, which occurs when the depth limit reachs `d`, the depth of the shallowest goal node
+      - Gradually increases the limit until a goal is found, which occurs when the depth limit reaches `d`, the depth of the shallowest goal node

     - Combines the benefits of DFS and BFS